 - Much faster than tile.
 The adhesive sets in a few hours and we even walked on our previous LVT installation as we set down new tiles.

 - Cheaper than tile!
-This whole project was about $150 including the underlayment, and it would have been at least twice that with real tile.
+This whole project was about $150 including the underlayment.

-- The tile looks really good and feels good on your feet – no cold, hard tile but it looks pretty realistic.
+- Feels good on your feet – no cold, hard tile but it looks pretty realistic.

 - Very easy to patch if a tile gets damaged.